Chief Executive Officer

 Graduated from the Ecole Centrale de Lyon and a Master in Strategic Management from HEC, Vincent Favier, began his career as a strategy consultant for a management company.
 In 2000, he joined Worms & Cie as Director of Development and Investments.
 In 2006, he became head of the Paris office of the investment company Amber Capital.
 Then in 2012, he became director of holdings of Tikehau Capital.

-Vincent Favier participates since 2009 in the foundation of Ecoslops, of which he will be appointed Chief Executive Officer in August 2015 and Chief Executive Officer in 2016.
+Vincent Favier participates since 2009 in the foundation of Ecoslops, of which he will be appointed Chief Executive Officer in 2016.

 Group Industrial Director